HARWICH TOWN COUNCIL COVID-SECURE MEASURES (Updated 15th Dec 21)

 Coming To The Guildhall

-Those needing to come to the Guildhall for council business may do so without an appointment and the council offices are open between 9.30am and 1pm Monday, Wednesday and Friday.
-Staff will manage the numbers accordingly to avoid a concentration of people in a small area.
+Those needing to come to the Guildhall for council business may continue to do so without an appointment and the council offices are open between 9.30am and 1pm Monday, Wednesday and Friday.
+Staff will manage the numbers accordingly to avoid a concentration of people in a small area, which may mean a short wait outside.

-The Guildhall will be open to tours by appointment only, so that numbers can be managed.
+The Guildhall will be open for tours by appointment only, so that numbers can be managed.
+Large groups cannot be accommodated at present.

-We would politely ask that a face covering is worn at all times whilst inside the building unless a medical exemption applies.
+With effect from Tuesday 30th November 2021, face coverings became compulsory when visiting the Guildhall and should be worn at all times whilst inside the building unless a medical exemption applies.

 We will continue to encourage those who are able to, to ‘check in’ using our dedicated QR Code poster and where this is not possible, we will endeavour to keep a register of visitors, which will be maintained in accordance with data protection guidelines.